Encephalitis Misdiagnosis Compensation Claims

 We understand that injuries from encephalitis will be life changing, and that much will need to be done to accommodate and adapt to the adverse effects of the condition, both on the life of the patient and those around them.
 The legal experts at SDS specialise in helping those affected to claim the compensation that they need when their condition was not diagnosed or treated early enough.

-We can help you through the process of making a claim, and will endeavour to get you the financial support that you need and helping to avoid the same mistakes being made in the future.
+We can help you through the process of making a claim, will endeavour to get you the financial support that you need and help to avoid the same mistakes being made in the future.

 At SDS, we have a long track record of helping clients to pursue medical negligence claims and seek justice when a mistake has been made which has resulted in the unnecessary suffering or death of a patient.
 We know that if you, or someone you love, have been affected by substandard care whilst suffering from encephalitis that this will be an extremely worrying and upsetting time.
 We understand the challenges that lie ahead, and we’re here to help.